December, 2025: Aims

 October, 2025: Aims

-October is a beautiful time to be in Maryland — fall colors, temperate days, cosy nights.
+October is a beautiful time to be in Maryland — fall colors, temperate days, cozy nights.

 Soon the color of the trees will echo the evening sky.